buildflaskapp/buildflaskapp/README.md

 - ##### Create Dockerfile and docker-compose script You can push the app to a docker container instead of running it locally.
 Simply use **-dC** option
     - *python3 create-flask-app.py {app_name} **-dC***
+    Please note that the image generated in Dockerfile is *python:3.7-alpine*.
+You might want to change this to the non-alpine version for big projects

 ### Coming features
 - [ ] Manual(man create-flask-app)